-Cases of alleged sexual assault, domestic violence, dating violence, stalking, sexual harassment, and sexual misconduct involving students and staff will be investigated by the Title IX coordinator, deputy Title IX coordinator or the dean of students Office.
+Cases of alleged sexual assault, domestic violence, dating violence, stalking, sexual harassment, and sexual misconduct involving students and staff will be investigated by a Title IX investigator assigned by the Title IX coordinator.
 An associated criminal investigation may be conducted by the university police or local law enforcement.
 For details on the administrative investigation process, please refer to the definitions and protocols portion of this section.